meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2020-09-08-burden-reduction-post.md

 excerpt: As a key component of the President’s Management Agenda (PMA), the Cross-Agency Priority (CAP) Goal focused on Shifting from Low-Value to High-Value Work pursues the critical mission to eliminate outdated and redundant requirements.
 The Shifting from Low-Value to High-Value Goal team has produced a number of recent accomplishments, listed in this post.

-image: "/img/cx/CX Image.PNG"
+image: "/img/blog/burden-reduction-card.png"
-image_accessibility: CX logo
+image_accessibility: dark blue rectangle with low to high value icon in gray and white

 authors:
 - Office of Management and Budget